ramachandranrajasekaran/hotel-booking-api-test-suite/README.md

 	[INFO] ------------------------------------------------------------------------

-NOTE: The emailable report will be generate 'target/site/surefire-report.html'.
+The emailable report will be generate 'target/site/surefire-report.html'.

+NOTE: There are two failure in the above test cases, the failure is due to the mismatch in response code sent by the application.
+This is the expected behavior, since there is bug in the application.